alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/shm_build_instructions.md

 Whatever new domain or subdomain you choose, you must create a new Azure DNS Zone for the domain or subdomain.
 - If the resource group specified above does not exist in your chosen subscription, create it now in the `UK South` region
-- Click `Create a resource` in the far left menu, search for "DNS Zone" and click "Create", using the resource group and subscription specified above.
+- Click `Create a resource` in the far left menu, search for "DNS Zone" and click `Create`, using the resource group and subscription specified above.
 - For the `Name` field enter the fully qualified domain / subdomain.
 Examples are:
   - `testa.dsgroupdev.co.uk` for the first test SHM deployed as part of the Turing `test` environment
   - `testb.dsgroupdev.co.uk` for a second test SHM deployed as part of the Turing `test` environment
   - `turingsafehaven.ac.uk` for the production SHM deployed as the Turing `production` environment
+- Click through the various validation screens

 Once deployed, duplicate the `NS` record in the DNS Zone for the new domain / subdomain to its parent record in the DNS system.
 - Navigate to the new DNS Zone (click `All resources` in the far left panel and search for "DNS Zone".
 The NS record will list 4 Azure name servers.